minrk/simula-tools-meetup/2022-06-20-publish-pypi/README.md

 ## Step 2: Create an account on pypi
 In order to upload your package to pypi you need to create an account there first.
+You would also need to set up a token that you will use when uploading the package, see [here](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#uploading-your-project-to-pypi)

 ---

 ## Step 3: Build source distribution and wheels

 Now we need to create the files that should be uploaded to pypi.
-These are typically a wheel and a source distributions.
+These are typically a wheel and a source distribution.

 First install `build`
 ```